+Table 2 Tapic ~

-Table 2.
-Average rotational accuracies on MIT dataset [23].
+Average rotational accuracies (mean absolute error) on MIT dataset [27].
 GAVAM performs almost as well as the 3D AVAM which was using stereo calibrated images while our GAVAM works with monocular intensity images.
-GAVAM clearly outperforms the 2D AVAM showing how the integration of all three paradigms is important for head pose estimation.
+GAVAM clearly outperforms all combinations of one or two individual paradigms (dynamic only, static only, dynamic + static and 2D AVAM).
+This result shows that integrating all three paradigms improves head pose estimation.